vebbis321/thel.foo/content/posts/validation/index.md

 ## Introduction/Problem

 In this article I want to show you how you can create a powerful text validation in UIKit with Combine.
-We're going to start with the nonsense ViewModel you see in most validation with Combine tutorials and turn it to something amazing.
+We're going to start with the nonsense view model you see in most validation with Combine tutorials and turn it to something amazing.

-### Creating the ViewModel
+### Creating the view model

 To show you why the approach most tutorials take on this subject is a bad approach -- I think we should actually program out their solution.
 Then I'll explain to you to the limitations I met with their solution in the [Messenger Clone application](https://github.com/vebbis321/MessengerClone) and then we turn the bad code into something amazing.

 ### CustomTextField

 Before we start, we're going to use the `CustomTextField` from the previous article to perform our validation.
 If you didn't read that one, it's just a custom class for a text field that can create different instances of itself (name, email, password).
-So I'm going to use the completed [repository](https://github.com/vebbis321/CustomTextField) from the last article as a starting point for this one.
+So I'm going to use the completed [repository](https://github.com/vebbis321/CustomTextField) from the last article, as a starting point for this one.

 ## NameViewModel

-Okay, cool.
-Now lets get back to the ViewModel I promised to create.
-So lets say that we wanted to validate that the user typed in a valid name in our custom text field.
+Now, let's go back to the view model I promised to create.
+So, say that we wanted to validate that the user typed in a valid name in our custom text field.

 ```swift
 final class NameViewModel {